- Type of Government: Parliamentary Republic

 - Decide whether to ship by sea, air, or land, based on the type of goods and delivery timelines.

-- Work with a reputable freight forwarder to handle logistics and ensure compliance with shipping standards.
+- Work with a reputable freight forwarder and arrange insurance for your shipment.

 - Key Contact: